CaioCalisto/HexagonalArchitecture/README.md

-# HexagonalArchitecture
+# HexagonalArchitecture or Clean-Architecture

-This is an example.
+This is an unfinished example.
 Trying to implement Hexagonal Architecture in C# with DDD